oakmac/standard-clojure-style-js/README.md

 #### Options via config file

-By default, `standard-clj` will look for a `.standard-clj.edn` or `.standard-clj.json` file located in the directory where the command is called (often a project root directory).
-Most of the time you will want to create this file and commit it directly to your git repo.
+By default, `standard-clj` will look for a `.standard-clj.edn` or `.standard-clj.json` file located in the directory where the command is run.
+Most projects that use `standard-clj` regularly will want to commit this file to their git repo for convenience.

 ```sh
 # create a .standard-clj.edn file